St Peter’s, Duxford

 These two features are connected.
 The factory began its life making specialist glues for military aeroplanes just before the Second World War, so there’s a good chance that many of the aircraft that swoop low over the village on the museum’s Air Days are in fact held together with Duxford’s own adhesive.
 Spitfires and Lancasters are a normal sight in the sky here, not to mention a selection of jet fighters, seaplanes and biplanes.
 On summer Saturdays there’s always at least one historic plane buzzing patiently around above the treetops.

 All the same, it’s a peaceful place to live, with an atmosphere of contentment and an easy, accepting outlook.
-There are good amenities and a friendly mix of people, catered to by three different pubs, the Plough, the Wheatsheaf and the John Barleycorn.
-Young families are attracted here by the reputation of the C of E Community Primary School, which doubles at the weekend as the venue for the celebrated Duxford Saturday morning music workshops.
-The bowls club, the Duxford History Group and the allotment society are all well supported, and the first team of Duxford Utd Football Club has just failed by a whisker to achieve promotion.
+There are good amenities and a friendly mix of people, catered to by its pubs, the Plough, and the John Barleycorn and its new community centre and Cafe-19.

 St Peter’s Church is one of the focus points of the community.
 It’s the place for village concerts, and where the school choir sings.
 It’s the place where we celebrate births and marriages, and remember the dead.
 Outside, it’s a 12th century building of limestone and flint; inside, it’s a neat and cosy space, decorated with Arts & Crafts mosaics.